CumulusNetworks/docs/content/cumulus-linux-50/System-Configuration/Configuring-a-Global-Proxy.md

     ...
     ```

-5. Run the `source` command, to execute the file in the current environment:
+5. To execute the `/etc/profile.d/proxy.sh` file in the current environment, run the `source` command:

     ```
     cumulus@switch:~$ source /etc/profile.d/proxy.sh
     ```

 The proxy is now configured.
-The `echo` command can be used to confirm aproxy is set up correctly:
+You can use the `echo` command to confirm a proxy is set up correctly:

 - HTTP proxy: